 In the meantime, we’ve included a quick and simple explanation of the two legal terms:

-At the time of committing the offense, due to mental disease or defect (no personality disorders or substance-induced psychosis), the defendant was incapable of either…
+At the time of committing the offense, due to mental disease or defect (no personality disorders, seizure disorder, adjustment disorder, or substance-induced psychosis), the defendant was incapable of either…